italia/spid-cie-oidc-django/examples/wallet_trust_anchor/tutorial/README.md

 For demo purpose you can even import the backup files located in the [dumps](dumps) folder, containing a demo Trust Anchor setup.

-Generally, an admin that cocnfigures the projects creates the schemas, creates a superuser to access to the admin backend and then import the backup of the demo configuration.
+Generally, an admin that configures this project creates the schemas, creates a superuser to access to the admin backend and then imports the backup of the demo configuration.
 ````
 ./manage.py migrate
 ./manage.py createsuperuser